Skip to main content

 You can think Jobs as projects, seasonal collections or batches of items that you need to produce.

-To create a Job, you must import a minimum of one product.
+To create a Job, you must import a minimum of one Product Request.
 The Job code must be unique but the Job name can be identical.
 You can use the same Product Codes and Sample Codes across different jobs, but the Product Code must be unique within one job.

 You can use Job properties to enrich the data for your job in the system, the most typical one would be a Job deadline property, for example.